neiltucker/55335A/55335A-Readme.txt

 https://www.softwaretutorialservices.com/course/55335a

 Course Overview:
 This lab intensive one-day course helps developers and database administrators to utilize the full potential of SQL Server Machine Learning Services using Python, R, and Java.
 Participants will gain hands-on experience by creating Machine Learning (ML) tasks on SQL Server to get more value from their data.
+No previous programming experience is necessary.
+The focus is on using SQL Server ML in any or all three programming languages.

 Audience:
 Database administrators and developers who want to use ML tools on data residing in SQL Server databases.
 A basic knowledge of T-SQL and one of the three programming languages used for the labs (Python or R or Java) is recommended.
 This is a SQL Server Machine Learning course.
-Although some programming is necessary for some of the exercises, the focus of the material is the SQL Server ML service.
+Although some coding is done during some of the exercises, the code needed for these parts is provided with the student materials.

 Learning Objectives:
 After completing this course, students will be able to: